-Abacus DIVISIONS anounced today that it has succesfully placed XTEMP (PTY) Ltd as tenant in Route 21 Corporate Park.
+Abacus DIVISIONS anounced today that it has succesfully placed My Net Holdings Pty Ltd as tenant in Hatfield.
 Our leasing team wishes to extend a warm welcome to them !
-Visit our website today to find space for your company in Route 21 Corporate Park or any of the other areas that we represent. …
+Visit our website today to find space for your company in Hatfield or any of the other areas that we represent.
+Call Abacus DIVISIONS on …

 By Minesh Manga, director at XON Retail Solutions